A proof of the Kotzig-Ringel-Rosa Conjecture: The transformation monoid and the composition lemma.

-where $\rho_{f}$ denotes the minimum number of non-loop edge deletions required in $G_{f}$ to obtain a spanning subgraph which is a union of disjoint paths possibly having loop edges. \end{prop}
+where $\rho_{f}$ denotes the minimum number of non--loop edge deletions required in $G_{f}$ to obtain a subgraph which is a union of disjoint paths and two--cycles possibly having loop edges. \end{prop}

-\begin{proof} The lower bound is attained when the $n$ edges of $G_{f}$ are assigned the same induced subtractive edge label.
-We justify the upper-bound by considering any one of the possible deletion of the minimum number of edges from $G_{f}$ which results in a spanning union of disjoint paths, free of any loop edges.
+\begin{proof} The lower bound is attained when the $n$ edges of $G_{f}$ are assigned the same induced absolute subtractive edge label.
+We justify the upper--bound by considering any one of the possible deletions of $\rho_{f}$ edges from $G_{f}$ to obtain a spanning union of disjoint paths.
 We then sequentially label vertices along each path starting from one endpoint and increasing by one the label for each vertex encountered as we move along the path towards the second endpoint.
-This procedure greedily maximizes the number of edges assigned the subtractive edge label one.
-The only edges in the proposed relabeling of $G_{f}$ whose induced subtractive edge labels are possibly different from one, are labels of the $\rho_{f}$ deleted non-loop edges and loop edges if there are any. \end{proof} Note that the lower bound is sharp when $f\in$ S$_{n}$ is either the identity element or any other involution having no fixed points.
-The upper bound is sharp for any functional directed graph made up of a single spanning directed cycle. \begin{prop} For all $f\in\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$,
+This procedure greedily maximizes the number of edges assigned the induced absolute subtractive edge label one.
+The only edges in the proposed relabeling of $G_{f}$ whose induced absolute subtractive edge labels possibly differ from one, are labels of the $\rho_{f}$ deleted non--loop edges as well as loop edges if any occurs in $G_{f}$. \end{proof} Note that the lower bound is sharp when $f\in$ S$_{n}$ is either the identity element or any other involution having no fixed points.
+The upper bound is sharp for any involution, or alternatively a functional directed graph made up of a single spanning directed cycle or alternatively a functional path. \begin{prop} For all $f\in\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$,

-where $\delta_{f}$ denotes the minimum number of non-loop edge deletions required in $G_{f}$ to obtain a spanning subgraph which is a union of disjoint paths, free of any loop edges. \end{prop}
+where $\rho_{f}$ denotes the minimum number of non--loop edge deletions required in $G_{f}$ to obtain a subgraph which is a union of disjoint paths possibly having loop edges. \end{prop}